makomweb/curious-moon-exercise/README.md

 ### Using Docker Compose ...

-To work with the docker image I have created a *docker-compose.yaml* file.
+To work with the Docker image I have created a *docker-compose.yaml* file.
-Visiting this file you notice that the container port `5432` is mounted to the default Postgres port `5432`.
+Visiting this file you will notice that the container port `5432` is mounted to the default Postgres port `5432`.
-You also notice the credentials how to access the database - e.g. with [pgAdmin](https://www.pgadmin.org/).
+You will also notice the credentials how to access the database - e.g. with [pgAdmin](https://www.pgadmin.org/).
-This configuration file also mounts a directory `c:\Workspace\curious-moon-exercise` into the container.
+The configuration file mounts a directory `c:\Workspace\curious-moon-exercise` into the container.
-This way it easier to edit files using the familiar editing tools - e.g. Visual Studio Code and Git.
+This way you can edit files using the familiar editing tools - e.g. Visual Studio Code and Git.
 Feel free to adjust the configuration to your needs.

 Run `docker-compose up -d` to start the container in the background.